 As with most cancer treatments, advances are being made all the time.
 Brachytherapy involves very close targeting of the tumor space, either with radioactive “seeds” placed internally, or with a highly focused external beam.

 The benefit?
 It’s given on an accelerated schedule (one day up to 7 days), so the duration of treatment is much shorter.
 The downside?
 Most women aren’t good candidates for brachytherapy.
 And while the data continues to accumulate, at this point it’s not as effective at preventing recurrence as traditional radiation.

 Step 3: treatment

-A. It’s like… boring.
+What’s it like?
+Boring!
 You lie on the table, naked from the waist up, and relax while the techs tug you around to get your body to the exact right place on the table.
 Then you look at the ceiling for 15 minutes, while a huge machine about 5 feet above your head slowly works its way from one side of your chest to the other.

 It’s not giving you radiation all that time; most of the time is spent with the techs coming in, repositioning it for a “shot,” then going back out again.
 You have to leave your arm up over your head, which to many women is the most uncomfortable part.
-There won’t be anyone in the room with you; the techs all scurry into the safety of the control room before they turn on the machine.

 Some women report their only radiation side effect is the inconvenience of driving to the hospital every day.
 But other women experience side effects ranging from sunburn-like skin irritation to open sores to severe fatigue.
 For more on potential side effects, read our post Fast FAQS: Radiation Side Effects.